-Ms. Gulledge-Brown went on to receive her dance degree from the University of Cape Town in South Africa, and has performed with many companies around the world, including U.C.T.
+Ms. Gulledge-Brown holds a degree in dance from the University of Cape Town in South Africa, and has performed with companies around the world, including U.C.T.
 Ballet Company and the CAPAB Ballet Company in South Africa, as well as Delia Stewart Dance Company, Texas Dance Theatre, and Joan Karff’s New Dance Group in the United States.
-Upon her return to Houston, Ms. Gulledge-Brown opened the Uptown Dance Centre.
-In 1999, recognizing the need to supplement her students’ training and performance skills, she formed a pre-professional dance company to provide a performing outlet for her advanced students.
+Upon her return to her hometown of Houston, Ms. Gulledge-Brown opened the Uptown Dance Centre.
+Recognizing the need to supplement her students’ training and performance skills, she formed a pre-professional dance company to provide a performing outlet for her advanced students.
 The company received its nonprofit status in 2004, and the skills and exposure of Gulledge-Brown’s students continued to grow with her vision.
 In 2008, Gulledge-Brown launched the professional Uptown Dance Company, a group made-up of talented dancers from all over US and around the world.
 Her students continue to perform in the pre-professional company, Uptown Dance Company II.
-The ever-increasing caliber of her dancers has attracted critically acclaimed guest choreographers, including Chet Walker, Dominic Walsh, Andre Silva, and Paola Georgudis, Tina Kay Bohnstedt, among others.
+The ever-increasing caliber of her dancers has attracted critically acclaimed guest choreographers, including Chet Walker, Dominic Walsh, Andre Silva, Paola Georgudis, Tina Kay Bohnstedt, Barry Kerollis, among others.